 Cost is also a major factor.
 EOW is produced “on demand” using only a local water supply and a sodium catalyst.
 A gallon of disinfectant can be produced for little more than the cost of a gallon of water and a little salt.

-The shorter times required for effective sterilization reduce the amount of time areas are shut down for cleaning, allowing for more production time and ultimately greater yields.
+The shorter times required for effective sterilization reduce the number of time areas is shut down for cleaning, allowing for more production time and ultimately greater yields.
 The lack of fumes and residue reduce the need for protective gear some workers require when using traditional disinfectant chemicals.

 No plastic containers going into landfills.
 No cleaning solutions or detergents going down the drain and back into the eco-system.
 Electrolyzed water is produced as needed, on site with little or no impact on the environment.